mateuadsuara/hof/hof.md

 At this point you may be thinking: All of that is *functional programming*.
 It is not *object oriented*.
 They are two different paradigms.
 We have been nesting function calls.
 We have been sending the collection around and transforming it.
 We haven't defined any class!

-In object oriented you have the data and the behaviour that uses that data together in a class.
+In object oriented languages you have the data and the behaviour that uses that data together in a class.
 The functions `each`, `select`, `map` operate over a collection.
 So that behaviour could be in the collection class.

 ```ruby
 class Collection